Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Numerical Test Results

-In this subsection, we present results collected on 7 PGLib test cases.
-Specifically, we solved Model \ref{model:minimum_perturbation} (adversarial attack) and Model \ref{eq: th_simp} (control defense), allowing the BaB solver to run for 30 minutes on each network, for each model.
+In this subsection, we present results collected on seven PGLib test cases.
+Specifically, we solved Model~\ref{model:minimum_perturbation} (adversarial attack) and Model~\ref{model:epi} (control defense), running the BsB solver for 30 minutes on each network, for each model (except in the 118 bus case, where the solver ran for 48 hours, as described in Appendix \ref{AppF}).
 Results are tabulated in Table \ref{tab:compare}.
-In this table, we present the incumbent and lower bound solutions for Model~\ref{model:minimum_perturbation}, and the incumbent and upper bound solution for Model \ref{eq: th_simp} (3 significant digits).
-For the first six test cases, the best incumbent solutions for both Models match to within $<1\%$, meaning the globally smallest adversarial attack was successfully identified.
+In this table, we present the incumbent and lower bound solutions for Model~\ref{model:minimum_perturbation}, and the incumbent and upper bound solution for Model~\ref{model:epi} (3 significant digits).
+For the first six test cases, the best incumbent solutions for both models match to within $<1\%$, meaning the globally smallest adversarial attack was successfully identified.
 The final column shows the time at which these incumbent solutions first matched.
 Matching incumbents indicates that the defense and the attack have squeezed together, meeting at the uncrossable line in Fig~\ref{fig:Model_bounds}.
 In all cases but the final one, these incumbents matched within a few seconds.
 This is due to both ($i$) successful warm starting, and ($ii$) Gurobi being able to improve the incumbent very quickly.
 No test case achieved a global solution to Model~\ref{model:minimum_perturbation}: most of the lower bounds were stuck right at 0, even after 30 minutes of solve time.

-In the largest test case, with 118 buses, the smallest known adversarial attack ($0.580$) was still $\sim30\%$ larger than the largest identified control radius ($0.409$).
-However, since the lower bound on the adversarial attack was never improved, we cannot know if there exits an even smaller attack vector whose size is between $0.580$ and $0.409$.
+In the largest test case, with 118 buses, the smallest known adversarial attack ($0.449$) was still $\sim10\%$ larger than the largest identified control radius ($0.409$).
+However, since the lower bound on the adversarial attack was never improved\footnote{To attempt to improve this gap, we ran Gurobi for 12 hours on a computing cluster with 24 CPU cores and 128 GB of memory.
+Gurobi's lower bound remained at 0.0 for the entire solve time.}, we cannot know from this calculation if there exists a smaller attack vector whose size is between $0.449$ and $0.409$.
 We do know with certainty, however, that $0.409$ is the largest possible defense radius, since its upper bound was proved by Gurobi.
+Further details regarding this test and the model reformulations we implemented in an attempt to further close this bound are found in Appendix \ref{AppF}.